FreeAndFair/ColoradoRLA/docs/methodology.md

 project personnel to access and test the latest working code in a whole-system context.

-We have experience working with both external build tools, such as Travis CI, and internal build tools like Jenkins. *TDB discussion which system we will use for this project and why.*
+We will use the external build tool Travis CI, which is configurable and is free of charge to open source projects.

 Documentation and commenting is interwoven with development.
 Beginning with our formal domain models, we lay out the requirements and